rkirkbride13/CV/README.md

 ## Hobbies

-- **Sports** : I love playing football and having a general run around outside.
+- :soccer:**Sports** : I love playing football and having a general run around outside.
 I regularly compete in a 5 aside football team and have completed two half marathons.
 - **Natural history** : I'm never more zen than when watching a David Attenborough documentary.
 Whenever I go abroad I love keeping half an eye out for any exotic plants/animals, so don't be offened if I accidentally ignore you, there's just a cool lizard over there.
 - **Travel** : I love experiencing other foods, drinks and cultures from around the World.
 I was lucky enough to sandwich my 4 years at univeristy between 3 month stints in Southeast Asia and South America.
 A personal highlight was a 5 day unaided trek (reaching 4,750m altitude) through the Cordillera Blanca, which highlights my willingness to take on a challenge.